dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/282_Schematic_Parts_AssemblyComponents.png)

 **Place**:
-For parts you use infrequently, you don’t need to Favorite them; just Place it into your canvas directly.
+For parts you use infrequently, you don't need to Favorite them; just Place it into your canvas directly.

 Note:

 - *EasyEDA supports multi-documents so please make sure that you are placing the part into the right (active) document.
 The active document is the one with the highlighted tab.*

-- *You can’t place a Schematic symbol into a PCB file, or a PCB Footprint into a schematic.*
+- *You can't place a Schematic symbol into a PCB file, or a PCB Footprint into a schematic.*

 **Edit**:
 If you want to create your own version of a symbol or footprint then you can open an existing part from the library to use as a template, edit it and then save it to your local **My Parts** library in **Parts** of the Navigation Panel.

 **More**:
-We can’t promise that every component in the library is free of errors so please check all symbols and footprints carefully before you commit to a PCB order.
+We can't promise that every component in the library is free of errors so please check all symbols and footprints carefully before you commit to a PCB order.

 If you do find a mistake in a component, please [let us know(mail to support@easyeda.com)](mailto:support@easyeda.com) so that we can fix it.

 Components with sub parts (multi-device packages).

-When you find a component with sub-parts, you can’t Place or Edit it, but you can Favorite and Clone it as your own part, which you can then edit.
+When you find a component with sub-parts, you can't Place or Edit it, but you can Favorite and Clone it as your own part, which you can then edit.

 ![](images/027_Introduction_Parts-More.png)